-Unintentional injuries/fire: Unintentional injury is now the leading cause of death and disability among children younger than 15 years of age.
-In 1997, nearly 7 million persons in the U.S. were disabled for at least one full day by unintentional injuries received at home.
+12. Unintentional Injuries/Fire: In 1997, nearly 7 million persons in the U.S. were disabled for at least one full day by unintentional injuries received at home; for children younger than 15 years of age, unintentional injury is now the leading cause of death and disability.
 A recent HUD-supported study of deaths among US children and adolescents from 1985 to 1997 found that an average of 2,822 unintentional deaths occurred annually from residential injuries (Nagaraja et al., 2005).
 The highest death rates were attributable to fires, submersion or suffocation, and poisoning.
 Black children were two times more likely to die from residential injuries than white children.
 The elderly are also at an elevated risk for residential injuries.
 Home visitation protocols have been shown to be effective in reducing exposure to injury hazards.
 The "add-on" cost of injury prevention measures, when combined with other housing interventions are estimated at about \$100 per unit.
 This includes the cost of some injury prevention devices (e.g., smoke alarms, electrical socket covers, etc.).
+DiGuiseppi et al (2010) reported on an expert panel review of seventeen interventions intended to reduce injuries due to residential deficiencies.
+Installed and properly working smoke detectors were determined to be an effective intervention that should be implemented for reducing fire-related injuries.
+In addition, the efficacy of four-sided pool enclosures and pre-set safe hot waters heaters were also deemed sufficient for reducing residential-based injuries and should be implemented on a wide scale.

-FY 2010 Lead and Healthy Homes Technical Studies Notice of Funding Availability
+FY 2011 Lead Technical Studies and Healthy Homes Technical Studies Notice of Funding Availability